 I found a willing participant to take my photo with an Austrian flag, then gave her the flag for her son.
 I then crossed back into Switzerland to begin my journey.
 Time spent in Austria: 15 minutes.

 There was but one problem.
 And I hoped that it would not be a huge problem.
 Actually it wasn’t huge other than causing me a lot of angst.
 A lot.

 I mapped out the ride on Ride With GPS but forgot to upload it to my Garmin.
 Stupid me.
-The maps that Eurotrek provided me were in my checked luggage.
+I planned to rely on Garmin today for directions.
+The hardcopy maps that Eurotrek provided me were in my checked luggage.
 At the train station.
-I would have to follow bike signs.
+I would have to follow the Bike Route 4 signs.

 Panoramic Alpine Route 4 is a road bicycle route that is marked across Switzerland.
 My tour papers said it is well marked.
 I say that it is not.